openforis/sepal-doc/docs/source/team/style_guide.rst

     "dash","go to","Go to the **SEPAL dash**."
     "dock","select","Select the **Files** tab in the dock."
     "drawer","open, close","Open the **Navigation** drawer."
-    "drowdown menu","open, select, choose","Select **Vector file** from the dropdown menu."
+    "dropdown menu","open, select, choose","Select **Vector file** from the dropdown menu."
-    "field","enter","Enter your credentials into the **Username** and **Password fields**."
+    "field","enter","Enter your credentials into the **Username** and **Password** fields."
-    "files","go to, search, nagivate through, save to","Select the **Files** icon to open your SEPAL folders."
+    "files","go to, search, navigate through, save to","Select the **Files** icon to open your SEPAL folders."
     "filter","apply, turn on, turn off","Apply the **Cloud detection** filter."
     "folder","open, save to","Save to your **SEPAL folders**."
     "form","fill out, submit","Fill out the **Reset password** form."